Tonje Brenna: Personal life

+Political career

 Youth league

 Brenna was the General Secretary of the Workers' Youth League from 2010 to 2012.
 In her position, she was present during the time of the 2011 Norway attacks on the island of Utøya, and responsible for the camp there.
 She was also responsible for taking care of loved ones, victims and survivors during the aftermath of the attack.

 Local politics

-Brenna was a member of the county council of Akershus from 2007 to 2019, and from 2020 a member of the county council of Viken.
+Brenna was a member of the Akershus county council from 2007 to 2019, and from 2020 a member of the county council of Viken.
 She chaired the county cabinet of Viken from 2020 to 2021.

 Party politics

 In the wake of Hadia Tajik's resignation in March 2022, Brenna was floated as a possible successor, and was so again in December the same year.
 In February 2023, both Troms and Akershus county chapters chose her as their preferred candidate for the national party's deputy leader.
 Brenna thanked for the confidence and said that she was willing to take on the role if that's the party wish for at the party conference in May.
 She officially announced her candidacy on 1 March.
+On 21 April, the party election committee announced that they would designate her as one of two deputy leaders, alongside Jan Christian Vestre.
+She was formally elected during the party conference in May.

+In her capacity as deputy leader, Brenna was also charged with crafting the Labour Party's policy program ahead of the 2025 election, which she public presented a draft of at the end of September 2024.

 Parliament

 She was a political advisor at the Office of the Prime Minister from 2012 to 2013.
 During this time, the 22 July commission was handed over.
 She was also a political advisor to minister of justice Grete Faremo from May to October 2013.
 She was elected deputy representative to the Storting from the constituency of Akershus for the periods 2017–2021 and 2021–2025, for the Labour Party.

+In 2020 she was one of the signatories of the "Call for Inclusive Feminism," a document which led to the establishment of the Initiative for Inclusive Feminism.

 In 2021 she published a book related to the 2011 Utøya shootings, 22. juli – og alle dagene etterpå.